Skip to content

 Widgets don't require an integration to exist.
 There are two paths to the same backend, and both can target the same slug — a widget created in the app can later be driven by an integration, and vice versa.

-- In the iOS app.
+• In the iOS app.
 Open the Widgets tab in PushWard, choose a template, and fill in the slug, name, and initial content.
 This is the right path for personal widgets — a temperature you key in by hand, a morale dial, a counter you bump from a Shortcut.
 The new slug appears immediately in the iOS widget picker for Home Screen, Lock Screen, and StandBy.

-- Via the HTTP API.
+• Via the HTTP API.
 Use this when an external service should keep the widget content current — a homelab probe, a CI job, a smart-home automation.
 See the API reference.

 Authentication

-hlk_) with thewidgetsflag enabled.
-This is the right choice for third-party integrations — toggle the flag on the key in the iOS app's integration-keys screen. - The user's full-access token (
+The widgets API is reachable with an integration key (hlk_) that has the widgets flag enabled.
+This is the right choice for third-party integrations — toggle the flag on the key in the iOS app's integration-keys screen.

 Next steps